dcos/dcos-docs/1.10/metrics/datadog.md

     2. Reload the systemd state by running `sudo systemctl daemon-reload`.
     3. Start the systemd service with `sudo systemctl start dcos-metrics-datadog-agent`.
-    4. View the system logs and verify the plugin is running with `sudo journalctl -u dcos-metrics-datadog-plugin`.
+    4. View the system logs and verify the plugin is running with `sudo journalctl -u dcos-metrics-datadog-agent`.